icon

 lightbulb

-Insights on Infrastructure & Cities
+Insights on Resilient and Sustainable Infrastructure

 The Infrastructure Resilience Framework is a structured approach to enhance the ability of infrastructure systems to withstand, adapt to, and recover from disruptions.
 It involves assessing risks, improving system robustness, and incorporating adaptive measures to ensure continued functionality during and after adverse events.